Search for CP violation using $\mathrm{t\bar{t}}$ events in the lepton+jets channel in pp collisions at $\sqrt{s}$ = 13 TeV: Physical objects and event selection

 Background events can induce spurious measurements of the asymmetries, so a sample of background-enriched data events is used to check for such effects.
 In order to enhance the fraction of background events and minimize the contribution from \ttbar, events are required to have no \PQb-tagged jets.
 The \PQb jet veto is defined using a weakly restrictive working point of \DeepCSV, corresponding to an 84\% efficiency in identifying \PQb jets and an 11\% misidentification rate for light-flavor quark and gluon jets~\cite{CMS:bjet_eff}.
 The isolation requirement in the looser set of selection criteria for leptons is relaxed, so events with additional leptons produced through the decay of a bottom quark can be more highly rejected.
 The rest of the selection criteria are the same as used for the signal events.
-The misidentified \PQb jet from the hadronically decaying top quark is determined through the \chisq algorithm, and the other misidentified \PQb jet is assigned to the jet closest to the isolated lepton.
+The object assigned by the $\chisq$ algorithm takes the role of the \PQb jet coming from the hadronically decaying top quark, and the jet closest to the isolated lepton is assigned as the other \PQb jet.
 The background-enriched events are expected to be dominated by non-\ttbar processes ($\approx$90\%), including a major contribution from \Wjets.